 A broken pump, a stuck valve, a false reading, and operator error drained the water out of the second reactor, exposing the superheated core and threatening a meltdown and massive radiation release.
 The reactor core partially melted, but after three tense days, the containment system held.
 The nuclear industry’s credibility didn’t.

 If the industry torpedoed its own credibility, an immense coincidence in pop culture didn’t help, either.
-Just days before TMI nearly blew, a movie called The China Syndrome (which starred Jane Fonda) was released.
-It was art for TMI to imitate: A California nuclear plant nearly melts down, and the company covers up.
+Just days before TMI nearly blew, a movie called "The China Syndrome" starring Jane Fonda was released.
+It was art for TMI to imitate: A California nuclear plant nearly melts down, and the company covers it up.
 The script also had an eerie reference to a 1950s Atomic Energy Commission study that used Pennsylvania as a case study for a meltdown.

 Even before TMI, the nuclear industry had been battling image problems, and growing political opposition.
-In 1977, more than 1,400 people were arrested in a protest at a planned Seabrook, N.H., nuclear site.
+In 1977, more than 1,400 people were arrested in a protest at a planned Seabrook, New Hampshire, nuclear site.
 (One of Seabrook’s two reactors was eventually built, going online in 1990.
 Plans for a second were scrapped.)

 But after TMI, public opposition broadened, and Wall Street walked.
 The nuke industry went into a decades-long drought, with no new reactors commissioned into the 21st century.
 In 1986, a Soviet-designed reactor at Chernobyl in the Ukraine melted down, with a death toll in the hundreds and radiation spewed over much of Europe.
-Chernobyl caused the epidemic of cancer that some predicted after Three Mile Island —but that never materialized in Pennsylvania.
+Chernobyl caused the epidemic of cancer that some predicted after Three Mile Island, but that never materialized in Pennsylvania.

 Dueling studies came to different conclusions in the 1990s.
 A Columbia University study published in 1990 saw no impact on cancer rates from TMI.
 Seven years later, a University of North Carolina team, using the same data as the Columbia researchers, found an increase in lung cancer and leukemia in areas downwind from the reactor.

 Today, the industry is ready for its comeback: Gone are the days of too-cheap-to-meter propaganda.
-(My favorite is a 1966 short film by Northeast Utilities: The Atom and Eve shows an alluring dancer, pirouetting around household appliances and fondling a refrigerator — all brought to you by clean, safe nuclear energy.)
+(My favorite is a 1966 short film by Northeast Utilities: "The Atom and Eve" shows an alluring dancer, pirouetting around household appliances and fondling a refrigerator — all brought to you by clean, safe nuclear energy.)
 In its place is a global warming-based sales pitch: Carbon-free nukes, now providing about 20 percent of the nation’s electric supply, could replace a big chunk of the 50 percent provided by coal, and several utilities have plants on the drawing board.

-All that remains to be conquered are the environmental risks throughout every stage of the nuclear fuel cycle: Uranium mining is inalterably destructive; its legacy was reported in a remarkable series in the Los Angeles Times two years ago; and the end of the cycle — dealing with nuclear waste — is barely closer to resolution than it was 30 years ago.
+All that remains to be conquered are the environmental risks throughout every stage of the nuclear fuel cycle: Uranium mining is inalterably destructive; its legacy was reported in a remarkable series in the Los Angeles Times; and the end of the cycle — dealing with nuclear waste — is barely closer to resolution than it was 30 years ago.
 Then there’s winning the faith of Wall Street — and the public.
 That’s all that’s left to do after the lie of TMI.